November 16, 2024

 Ethereum (ETH)

-Launched in 2015, Ethereum takes the blockchain concept a step further by allowing developers to create decentralized applications (dApps) using smart contracts.
+Launched in 2015, takes the blockchain concept a step further by allowing developers to create decentralized applications (dApps) using smart contracts.
 These are self-executing contracts where the terms are directly written into lines of code.
 Ethereum’s native cryptocurrency is called Ether (ETH), used primarily for facilitating operations within the network.

 Use-Cases: